Free Invoice OCR - Scan Invoices and Export to Excel

 Invoices contain your vendor relationships, pricing agreements, and financial flows.
 Sending them to a server-side processing tool means that data passes through another company's infrastructure.

 PDFCrush processes all invoice extraction locally in your browser.
 Your invoice never leaves your device - the extraction engine runs entirely in JavaScript within your browser tab.
 Nothing is transmitted to any server.
+The broader case for keeping financial documents off third-party servers is covered in stop uploading sensitive PDFs online.

 For accounts payable workflows where invoices may contain sensitive commercial terms, confidential pricing, or financial data, local processing is the appropriate choice.
+If a batch of invoices needs vendor names or account numbers permanently removed before they're archived or shared externally, PDF redaction - not a black box - is the correct tool for that.

 Quick Reference: Invoice OCR Workflow